Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 A `Struct` is encoded as a concatenation of all its serialized fields.

-### Extstruct
+### ExtStruct

 An `ExtStruct` is encoded as a single 32-byte hash.
+Future versions of the protocol may add additional fields as “Extension Structs” that will be compressed in a single hash for backwards compatibility.

 ### Pointer

-A Pointer is encoded as a Hash, and identifies another entry by its ID.
+A Pointer is encoded as a [Hash](#hash), and identifies another entry by its ID.
 It also restricts the possible acceptable types: Pointer<X> must refer to an entry of type X.

 A Pointer can be `nil`, in which case it is represented by the all-zero 32-byte hash `0x0000000000000000000000000000000000000000000000000000000000000000`.